programminghistorian/ph-submissions/en/drafts/originals/computer-vision-deep-learning-pt1.md

 When we looked at the diagram of a CNN model we saw that it is made of different layers, also known as feature maps.
 These layers create representations of the input image which pick up on particular features of an image which are useful for predicting a label.
 What are these features?
 They could be 'basic' features, for example simple shapes.
 Or, they could be more complex visual features, such as facial features.
 Various techniques have been developed to help visualise the different layers of a neural network.
 These techniques have found that the earlier layers in a neural network tend to learn more 'basic' features, for example they learn to detect basic shapes like circles, or lines, whilst layers further into the network contain filters which encode more complex visual features, for example eyes.
 Since many of these features capture visual properties which will be helpful for many tasks, starting with a model that is already capable of detecting features in images will help the model detect features which are important for the new task, since these new features are likely to be a variant on the features the model already knows rather than completely new features.

-When a model is created in the fastai library using the `cnn_learner` method, an existing architecture is used as the “body” of the model.
+When a model is created in the fastai library using the `vision_learner` function, an existing architecture is used as the “body” of the model.
 Further layers added are known as its "head".
 The body part of the model, uses the weights (parameters) learned through training on ImageNet by default.
-The “head” part of the model adds further layers, which take the output of the body as input before moving to a final layer which is created to fit the training data you pass to `cnn_learner`.
+The “head” part of the model adds further layers, which take the output of the body as input before moving to a final layer which is created to fit the training data you pass to `vision_learner`.
 The `fine_tune` method first trains only the head part of the model i.e. the final few layers of the model, before 'unfreezing' the lower layers.
 When these layers are 'unfrozen' the weights of the model are updated through the process discussed above under 'training'.
 We can also take more active control of how much we train different layers of the model, something we will see as we move through a full pipeline of training a deep learning model.

 ## Suggested Experiments

 It is important to develop a sense of what happens when you make changes to the training process.
 We suggest making a copy of the lesson notebook, and seeing what happens if you make changes to the parts of the code.
 Here are some suggestions:

 - Change the size of the input images defined in the `Resize` item transform in the `ImageDataLoaders`.
-- Change the model used in `cnn_learner` from `resnet18` to `resnet34`.
+- Change the model used in `vision_learner` from `resnet18` to `resnet34`.
-- Change the 'metrics' defined in `cnn_learner`.
+- Change the 'metrics' defined in `vision_learner`.
 Some metrics included in fastai can be found in the [documentation](https://perma.cc/K4BE-BF3W).
 - Change the number of 'epochs' used in the `fine_tune` method.

 If something 'breaks' don't worry, you can return to the original notebook to get back to a working version of the code.
 In the next part of the lesson, the components of a deep learning pipeline will be covered in more detail.
 Investigating what happens when you make changes will be an important part of learning how to manage the process of training a computer vision model.